 Caring for someone in this situation can place an enormous physical and emotional burden on family members.
 That’s why many turn to skilled care.
 This is care that’s provided either by professionals who come to your home, at an assisted living facility or adult day care center, or in a nursing home.
+Care.com is a service that helps people find caregivers for older relatives.
 According to the U.S. Department of Health and Human Services, approximately 70% of people who turn 65 will require long term care at some point in their future.

 Long term care can deplete one’s savings

 Skilled long term care can be shockingly expensive, however.
 According to an analysis by Genworth, an insurer, the monthly median cost in 2020 for a home health aide was $4,576, a room in an assisted living facility was $4,300, and a private room in a nursing home was $8,821.
 This care is typically needed for many months at a stretch.
 The average nursing home stay duration is about 28 months, according to a joint report by the American Health Care Association and the National Center for Assisted Living.
 So these costs can add up quickly, and may quickly deplete savings that had been intended for retirement.

 Medicaid does provide some benefits for people with low incomes or who have spent most of their savings on skilled care.
 However it has restrictions on what kind of care and what providers it will pay for.
 It rarely pays for in-home care or assisted living, for instance.
 Regular health insurance, on the other hand, doesn’t provide any coverage for long term care situations.
 Medicare’s long term care benefits are also quite limited.